Dear Westminster Families,

 What you will see reflected in this guide is careful attention to foundational, research-based safety practices combined with resourceful teaching and learning strategies and innovative new technologies.
 For example, we know the importance of something as common as hand washing in preventing the transmission of COVID-19.
 We are also deploying new thermal core temperature scanners that replace one-at-a-time temperature screening.
 Our plan itself demonstrates the theme.
 We worked together across teams, disciplines, and with outside experts to create a unique way for Westminster to use our resources to open school safely.
 The part that each member of our community plays is expressed in the pledge that sets the stage for our safety protocols.
 Please pay special attention to the shared commitments detailed in this section of the guide.

-Finally, in the midst of our planning we know we need to remain flexible.
+In the midst of our planning we know we need to remain flexible.
 The coming weeks and months will certainly present moments where we have to pivot to a contingency plan whether as a school or an individual family.
 In those inevitable circumstances, we will also be stronger together as we all seek first to support our students and children.
 In any circumstance, we are confident that we can inspire their academic progress.
 We should not—cannot—miss instilling in them the lessons in leadership and service to others that can become the positive legacy of these difficult times.

 In This Section